codayblue/twitch_follower_app/README.md

 The core is finished and more updates will come that will add support for subs and other features people request.

-To use this program you must have node downloaded and installed. you can get node from http://nodejs.org also you will need to download this program (button is to the right) and unzip if nesscery. you can put it anywhere you like. if you are running linux you can still use this program but the batch files will not work so just ignore that and make a settings.csv file with the channel name, weekly monthly or yealy keyword, then your follower goal amount, and interval you want to check twitch (this is in seconds).
+To use this program you must have node downloaded and installed. you can get node from http://nodejs.org also you will need to download this program (button is to the right) and unzip if necessary. you can put it anywhere you like. if you are running linux you can still use this program but the batch files will not work so just ignore that and make a settings.csv file with the channel name, weekly monthly or yealy keyword, then your follower goal amount, and interval you want to check twitch (this is in seconds).
 In that order all seperated like so codayblue,weekly,50,60